Horse hoof: Hoof evolution

 Equid hooves are the result of the 55-million-year evolution of the horse.
 The ancestral horse, Eohippus, is characterized by four toes on the hindfeet and three toes on the forefeet.
 Wild and domesticated Equus species share a very similar hoof shape and function.
 The present-day conformation of the hoof is a result of a progressive evolutionary loss of digits I, II, IV and V of the basal pentadactyl limb, with changes in bones, joints, and the hoof capsule.
 The resulting conformation allows a heavy, strong body to move with high speed on any ground, and most efficiently on open, hard, flat areas like prairies and deserts (an example of cursorial specialisation).

 A 2018 study has found that the hoof's skeleton may contain remnants of the horse's other digits.

 Disorders

 There are several disorders and injuries that can affect the equine hoof.
 Laminitis and navicular disease are two of the most serious.
 Thrush and white line disease, common bacterial infections, can become serious if left untreated.
-Quittor, an infection of the lower leg that can travel under the hoof, is also sometimes seen, although most commonly in draft horses.
+Quittor, an infection of collateral cartilages in the lower leg is also sometimes seen, although most commonly in draft horses.
 Hoof wall separation disease is a genetic hoof disease.

 Quarter cracks are vertical splits in a hoof wall, most commonly seen on the inside of the front hooves or the outside of the hind hooves.
 They can result from poor shoeing and management practices, natural hoof conformation, or injuries to the leg and hoof.